Teyras/MT/stability_report/text.md

 ## Experiment Methodology

 We shall measure multiple types of workloads under different isolation configurations and system loads.
-To simulate various levels of system load, we will run multiple instances of the measurements of the same workload in parallel.
-This is actually a likely scenario -- it often happens that multiple students start submitting solutions to an assignment at the same time.
+We will try multiple ways of simulating various levels of system load.
+First, we will run multiple instances of the measurements of the same workload in parallel.
+While it might seem artifical, it is actually a likely scenario -- it often happens that multiple students start submitting solutions to an assignment at the same time (for example for in-class assignments).
+This setup is called `parallel-homogenous` in plots and measurement scripts.
+Then, we will use the `stress-ng` utility to create multiple configurations of synthetic system loads and run measurements of a single workload.
+This method is less realistic, but the results might be easier to interpret and reproduce.
+In plots and measurement scripts, the names of these setups start with `parallel-synth`.

 In order to examine the behavior of the system under varying levels of load, we will repeat the measurements with different amounts of workers running in